JavlonAbdumannopovv/react-interview-questions/README.md

 216. ### What is render hijacking in react?

      The concept of render hijacking is the ability to control what a component will output from another component.
-It  means that you decorate your component by wrapping it into a Higher-Order component.
-By wrapping, you can inject additional props or make other changes, which can cause changing logic of rendering.
-It does not actually enable hijacking, but by using HOC you make your component behave differently.
+It actually means that you decorate your component by wrapping it into a Higher-Order component.
+By wrapping you can inject additional props or make other changes, which can cause changing logic of rendering.
+It does not actually enables hijacking, but by using HOC you make your component behave in different way.

    **[⬆ Back to Top](#table-of-contents)**